noukoudashisoup/lkgof/README.md

 To plot the results, see the experiment's corresponding Jupyter notebook in the `ipynb/` folder.
 For example, for `ex1_vary_n.py` see `ipynb/ex1_results.ipynb` to plot the results.

+## ArXiv experiment

+To reproduce our experiment using the arXiv dataset, we require the following packages:

+1. `gensim==4.0.1`
+2. `tqdm`

+Download the arXiv data set (Ver.
+68) hosted on [Kaggle](https://www.kaggle.com/datasets/Cornell-University/arxiv).
+Make a directory named `arxiv` in the problem directory specified in `lkgof/config.py`; its path is given by the value of `problems_path`:

+    # Full path to the problems directory
+    # A "problems" directory contains subdirectories, each containing all files
+    # related to that particular problem e.g., arXiv, etc.
+    'problems_path': '/full/path/to/host/datasets/',

+To create datasets and models, run the scripts `preprocess.sh` and `train.sh` in `lkgof/preprocessing`.